senkrad76/Anidea-for-SmartThings/ActionTiles/ActionTiles.md

 * It probably needs to be implemented as functions.

 ## arrivals.php and departures.php
 These two PHP scripts are intended to provide content for an iframe, as above.
-The `arrivals.php` script querys the TfL Unified API for live arrivals details for buses and trams, and displays up to three times in a format compatible with an ActionTiles panel (the CSS has to be custom designed to work with a 3x2 iframe on a particular size of panel on a particular screen).
+The `arrivals.php` script querys the TfL Unified API for live arrivals details for buses and trams, and displays up to three times in a format compatible with an ActionTiles panel (__the CSS has to be custom designed to work with a 3x2 iframe on a particular size of panel on a particular size of screen__).
 The `departures.php` file does a similar thing for journeys between two defined National Rail stations, displaying the live departures from the origin but with an option to toggle to live arrivals at the destination.

 ## panel.php
 This is a frameset document that can be configured to call an ActionTiles panel.
 It accommodates panels designed for a tablet with a screen width of 1280 pixels, and adjusts the scaling for other displays it runs on.

 ## weather.php
 This PHP script provides content for an iframe, as above.
 It queries the Met Office DataPoint API for the next three forecasts from the 3 hourly 5 day feed and presents the information similarly to the `arrivals.php` and `departures.php` scripts.
+The regional text forecast for the next five days is also included.
+The UK wide outlook out to thirty days is stripped off but could just as easily be an option.